 The rotation of YORP has been observed.
 It completes a rotation on its axis every 0.20 hours.

 YORP's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is relatively close to Earth's orbit.
+This means that its orbit is very close to Earth's orbit.

 YORP has 24 close approaches predicted in the coming decades: